dimuzzo/testing-project/README.md

 ---

-## 🖥️ Comparison Part - Comparing the perfomance of 3 different Geospatial technologies
+## 🖥️ Comparison Part - Comparing the performance of 3 different Geospatial technologies

 The second part of this repository contains the code made and the results obtained to make a **Comparative performance analysis of Geospatial technologies**.